-San Antonio’s past is the stuff of legend -- if it were a movie, the story of the city would be an epic with an improbable plot, encompassing the end of a great empire, the rise of a republic, and the rescue of the river with which the story began.
+San Antonio’s past is the stuff of legend—if it were a movie, the story of the city would be an epic with an improbable plot, encompassing the end of a great empire, the rise of a republic, and the rescue of the river with which the story began.
 For most of its history, San Antonio was the largest city in Texas and the “cosmopolitan” center, where multiple cultures came together and coexisted—the native Indians, called Coahuiltecans; Spanish settlers, soldiers, and priests; and German settlers, fleeing the revolutions in Europe.
 Through the following decades, these different immigrant groups would accommodate each other and forge a unique local culture.

 Mission San Antonio

-In 1691, an early reconnaissance party passed through what is now San Antonio and found a wooded plain watered by a clear river, called Yanaguana by the native Coahuiltecan Indians.
-They named it San Antonio de Padua, after the saint’s day on which they arrived.
-The Coahuiltecans, by that time, were suffering the depredations of the Apaches and looked to the Spaniards for protection.
-They asked to be converted to Christianity and invited the Spanish to establish missions.
+In 1691, an early reconnaissance party passing through what is now San Antonio found a wooded plain watered by a clear river, called Yanaguana by the native Coahuiltecan Indians.
+The explorers named it San Antonio de Padua, after the saint’s day on which they arrived.
+The Coahuiltecans, at that time suffering the depredations of the Apaches, regarded the Spaniards as protectors.
+They soon converted to Christianity and invited the Spanish to establish missions.
 In 1718, Mission San Antonio de Valero—later known as the Alamo—was founded by Franciscan priests.
 To protect the religious complex from Apache attack, the presidio (fortress) of San Antonio de Béxar went up a few days later.
 In 1719, a second mission was built nearby, and in 1731 three ill-fated East Texas missions that had been nearly destroyed by French and Indian attacks were moved from hundreds of miles away to the safer banks of the San Antonio River.

 In March of that same year, 15 families from the Canary Islands arrived, sent by order of the King of Spain, and established the village of San Fernando de Béxar close by the garrison.
-Within little more than a decade, what is now downtown San Antonio became home to three distinct, though related, settlements: a mission complex, the military garrison designed to protect it, and the civilian town known as Béxar, which was officially renamed San Antonio in 1837.
-To irrigate their crops, the early settlers were given narrow strips of land stretching back from the river and from the nearby San Pedro Creek, and centuries later, the paths connecting these strips, which followed the winding waterways, were paved and became the city’s streets.
+Within little more than a decade, what is now downtown San Antonio became home to three distinct, though related, settlements: a mission complex, the military garrison designed to protect it, and the civilian town of Béxar (it wasn’t officially renamed San Antonio until 1837).
+To make crop irrigation easier, the early settlers were given narrow strips of land stretching away from the river and nearby San Pedro Creek; centuries later, the winding paths connecting these strips were paved and became the city’s streets.

 After the Fall

-Some of the immigrants set up Southern-style plantations, others opened factories and shops, and more and more who arrived after the Civil War earned their keep by driving cattle.
+Some immigrants set up Southern-style plantations, others opened factories and shops, and more and more who arrived after the Civil War earned their keep by driving cattle.
 The Spanish had brought Longhorn cattle and vaqueros (cowboys) from Mexico into the area, and now Texas cowboys drove herds north on the Chisholm Trail from San Antonio to Kansas City, where they were shipped east.
 Others moved cattle west, for use as seed stock in the fledgling ranching industry.

 A River Runs Through It

-In 1927, Robert H. H. Hugman, an architect who had lived in New Orleans and studied that city’s Vieux Carré district, came up with a detailed design for improving the waterway.
+In 1927, Robert H. H. Hugman, an architect who’d lived in New Orleans and studied that city’s Vieux Carré district, came up with a detailed design for improving the waterway.
 His proposed River Walk, with shops, restaurants, and entertainment areas buttressed by a series of floodgates, would render the river profitable as well as safe, and also preserve its natural beauty.
 The Depression intervened, but in 1941, with the help of a federal Works Project Administration (WPA) grant, Hugman’s vision became a reality.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.